atinuke-ireruwa/Analysis-of-DermAI-Diagnostic-skin-cancer-dataset-using-SQL/README.md

 This project presents an in-depth analysis of a skin cancer dataset using SQL queries executed on a PostgreSQL database.
 The aim is to uncover trends, patterns, and key insights related to skin cancer diagnoses, treatments, demographics, and outcomes to support data-driven decision-making in healthcare.
+Disclaimer⚠️: All datasets and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
+All info are dummy and design to demonstrate my capabilities of using SQL to perform descriptive and diagnostic analytics.